xraypy/xraylarch/_sources/tutorial/datatypes.txt

      larch> my_list = my_list.sort()  # WRONG!!

-as that will set 'my_list' to None.
+as that will sort the list, then happily set 'my_list' to None.

 You can get the length of a list with the built-in :func:`len` function, and test whether a particular element is in a list with the `in` operator::